 Some of my friends are keen on DVD collections, especially those popular DVD movies and classic music videos.
 They prefer to play DVD videos on portable devices, like iPhone, iPad, smartphone, etc. so that they can enjoy themselves on the trip.
 It’s a good solution to rip and copy these DVD discs to Mac or other digital players.
-However, there are some problems they met while ripping, say, the quality is not as good as the original DVD movies, or they DVD are copy protected.
+However, there are some problems they met while ripping, say, the quality is not as good as the original DVD movies, or the DVD is copy protected.

 So, I start this article to share my experience and advice about DVD ripper for Mac.
 You’ll get some useful information on why it is hard to rip, and how to rip copy protected DVD on Mac.

 To prevent commercial DVDs from being used for illegal purposes, DVD producers work through a way to protect them.

 DRM (Digital rights management) is such a systematic technology to protect copyrights for digital media including DVDs.

 The most efficient and trustful DRM approaches are called CSS (Content Scramble System) and RCE (Regional Coding Enhancement).
 They stop DVD owners from backing up and sharing copyrighted DVDs on their Mac.
 As a result, you failed to rip and copy DVDs with some software or the output quality is hard to drive with a 1:1 ratio.